fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/project-1/cs424-fall-2022-project-1.md

 #### Task 2: Data visualization & analytics

-Based on the attributes of interest in the dataset, you will need to perform the following subtasks:
+In this task, you will need to visualize attributes of interest of the dataset.
+You can use the following steps as a *general* guideline in this exploration:

 * Time: If your dataset has a temporal attribute, aggregate and plot the data at a chosen level (e.g., days, weeks, months).
 If you don't notice any noticeable pattern, try a different aggregation level, or different subset of the data.
 Are there any trends?
 Outliers?